EthanRennick/Pacman-Elsaman-/Project 2 - Template/README.md

-# 18tangram-EthanRennick
+# Elsaman-EthanRennick
-18tangram-EthanRennick created by GitHub Classroom
+Elsaman, the pacman - EthanRennick created by GitHub Classroom